cloudmu/react-redux-starter-kit/README.md

 # [react-redux-starter-kit](http://cloudmu.github.io/react-redux-starter-kit/)

-This is yet another React and Redux based web application starter kit.
+This is yet another React and Redux starter kit.
 However, this project attempts to balance simplicity with developing a real web application that actually "does something useful".
 It demonstrates authentication, navigation, asynchronous data fetching, error handling, and caching and pagination, etc. using the technologies listed below.

-But first, the [obligatory demo!](http://cloudmu.github.io/react-redux-starter-kit/) This displays information retrieved from the Github API - most followed users and most starred repo's.
+But first, the [demo!](http://cloudmu.github.io/react-redux-starter-kit/) It displays information retrieved from the Github API - most followed users and most starred repo's.
 Credentials are user *admin* and password *password*.
-Here's a screen shot:
+Here's a screenshot:

 ![alt text](https://raw.githubusercontent.com/cloudmu/react-redux-starter-kit/master/screenshot.png "Screenshot")